River Wonders: Exhibits

 The Pavilion Capital Giant Panda Forest spans 1500 square-metres and is specially climate-controlled enclosure which change to simulate the giant panda's natural habitat.
-As of 2022, it is home to a male and female pair named Kai Kai (凯凯) and Jia Jia (嘉嘉) and their cub Le Le (叻叻), born in 2021, and returned to China in 2023.
-Kai Kai and Jia Jia were brought To River Wonders in 2012 transported by a Boeing 747-400 registered 9V--SFP.
+As of 2026, it is home to a male and female pair named Kai Kai (凯凯) and Jia Jia (嘉嘉).
+Their cub, Le Le (叻叻), was born in 2021, and returned to China in 2023.
+Kai Kai and Jia Jia were brought To River Wonders in 2012, transported by a Boeing 747-400 registered 9V--SFP.
 Red pandas are also housed in this area.
 Visitors can watch the staff prepare fresh bamboo daily for the pandas.